jberger/KubernetesForTheCurious/public/presentation.md

 * Control plane communicates that to nodes
 * Nodes indicate current state of those goals

+notes:
+* they all do it by updating that object in the api/etcd

 ---

 ### Wait?
 I communicate via the API?!